makamys/Neodymium/README.md

 Neodymium is a mod that reimplements chunk rendering in Minecraft 1.7.10 using modern OpenGL.
 This should improve performance on most hardware.

+As a side effect, it has also been reported to fix the [graphical errors](https://www.minecraftforum.net/forums/support/java-edition-support/3148472-weird-bug-with-1-7-10-and-only-1-7-10) that occur when running Minecraft with an integrated Intel GPU.

 ## Benchmarks

 Tests were made staying in one place without moving the camera, on Peaceful difficulty.
 The FPS was measured once the chunk update number had reached the single digits and the FPS had stabilized.